Wintertime Crappie Fishing

-Crappie fishing can be tough in the winter but crappie caught in the winter months sometimes are the largest of the year.
-Crappie relocate into deep water in the winter.
-They can be found shallow at times but most of the cold water season crappie will congregate in deep water around and within thick cover or structure.
+Wintertime crappie fishing can be tough, but crappie caught in the winter months can be the biggest of the year.
+Most crappie will relocate into deep water in the winter.
+Some wintertime crappie will be found shallow at times, but most wintertime crappie congregate in deep water around and within thick cover or structure.

-Crappie are less active during the winter but once located crappie can be enticed to bite.
+Let’s tell it like it is, any honest crappie angler will confess that the winter can be tough at times.
+However, crappie will bite in the winter and oftentimes will really turn on a few hours during the day.
 In many ways winter crappie are easier to locate than summertime crappie are.
 The reason is simple.
 Crappie relate more to cover and/or structure during the winter than during the summer when they prefer to suspend.
-In the summer a situation called turnover occurs and with it a thermocline is created.
+Turnover is a situation that occurs during the summer and with it a thermocline is created.
 Crappie follow the baitfish and the oxygen which is inside the thermocline.
 This causes the crappie to just swim around searching for schools of baitfish making it difficult to locate the crappie.
 During the winter this thermocline all but disappears.

-Start your search for wintertime crappie by searching creek channels leading to larger river channels or just into deeper water.
+Start your search for crappie by searching creek channels leading to larger river channels or into deeper water.
 The first place to check is creek channels leading from known spawning flats where you caught crappie in the spring.
 I believe that crappie will school up near these areas in preparation for the spring spawn.
 These transition areas will usually hold lots of crappie.
 A great way to locate these crappie is to spider rig the area until you pick up a few crappie.
+Pre-spawn crappie will begin schooling up earlier than you might think, especially during a mild winter.
+Don’t be afraid to search shallow during the winter.
+I’ve been surprised before.

-NOTE: Check out the videos below to learn about sonar and fishing for wintertime crappie.
+NOTE: Check out the video below to learn about sonar and fishing for wintertime crappie.
+G3 SPORTSMAN